Omelicious/Sb3UGS-WIKI/Porting-a-Full-Costume.md

 This is situation after importing HS2 clothes and the KK body.
 ![01 - KK char and HS2 healer](https://user-images.githubusercontent.com/104311725/234534826-2460b609-f731-4a0a-832d-df62d6ad1f1b.png)

-1. The clothes are skinned for HS2 and that can be used to make a rough adaption for the size.
+1. The clothes are skinned for HS2 and that can be used to make the first adaptions for the size.
+Scaling the root of the HS2 skeleton leads to the first rough match.
 ![02 - rough adaption by scaling HS2 skeleton](https://user-images.githubusercontent.com/104311725/234534832-ce72177b-ef0c-453a-9ff8-56e090c8ecaa.png)
 The additional difference in height of the breasts and even the shape can be adapted by translating, rotating and scaling HS2 breast joints.
 ![03 - smaller adaptions with HS2 joints](https://user-images.githubusercontent.com/104311725/234534837-0a22a577-2932-4b58-a1bd-e44cc67af636.png)